rtm0/vm-util/pt-index/docs/README.md

 `prevHourMetricIDs` and `currHourMetricIDs`.
-Store unique metricIDs of ingested samples whose timestamps belongs to the previous and current hour, used for reporting `active timeseries` metric on Grafana dashboard.
-These caches will not be reset.
+Store unique metricIDs of ingested samples whose timestamps belongs to the previous and current hour, used for reporting `active timeseries` metric on Grafana dashboard, persisted to `cache/prev_hour_metric_ids` and `cache/curr_hour_metric_ids`.
+These caches will be reset because creating index records relies on their contents.
+Since there is no way to tell which indexDB the cache contents belongs to, two different file will be used to persist these caches: `cache/prev_hour_metric_ids_v2` and `cache/curr_hour_metric_ids_v2`.
+On Grafana dasboards this will be reflected as a drop in active timeseries.
+This drop will be back to normal in an hour.

 `nextDayMetricIDs`.
 Stores metrics during the next day index prefill, used for speeding up the sample ingestion during the last hour of the day, persisted to